-This revolt is one of the manifestations of the revolt of the masses about which Jose Ortega v Gasset. the great Spanish philosopher according to Schrödinger's opinion [57], wrote in his famous book "The Revolt of the Masses" published 1930 [63].
-According to Ortega y Gasset the unprecedented increase in the number of scientists has led to "the barbarism of 'specialisation", i.e. misunderstanding and even ignoring by most contemporary scientists of the fundamentals of European philosophy: " The most immediate result of this unbalanced specialisation has been that today, when there are more scientists than ever, there are much less 'cultured men' than, for example, about 1750" [63].
+This revolt is one of the manifestations of the revolt of the masses about which Jose Ortega y Gasset, the great Spanish philosopher according to Schrödinger's opinion [57], wrote in his famous book "The Revolt of the Masses" published 1930 [62].
+According to Ortega y Gasset the unprecedented increase in the number of scientists has led to "the barbarism of 'specialisation", i.e. misunderstanding and even ignoring by most contemporary scientists of philosophical foundations of natural sciences: " The most immediate result of this unbalanced specialisation has been that today, when there are more scientists than ever, there are much less 'cultured men' than, for example, about 1750' [62].
 Most contemporary scientists are sure that all our knowledge about Nature is based on experience.
 They follow in this confidence the representatives for early empiristic philosophy, Locked, Berkeley and Hume.
 But contemporary scientists, in contrast to 'cultured men' about 1750, do not know that no empirical cognition of Nature is possible if our knowledge is based only on experience.

 Heisenberg knew that the empiristic philosophy "was extended to an extreme scepticism by Hume, who denied induction and causation and thereby arrived at a conclusion which if taken seriously would destroy the basis of all empirical science" [30].
 But Heisenberg, unlike Einstein, did not understand that only the Kant philosophy saved the possibility of empirical science.
-His revolt against Kant is a consequence of his lack of understanding of philosophy.
+His revolt against Kant is a consequence of his lack of understanding of the Kant philosophy.
 Unfortunately, most modern physicists understand philosophy much worse than Heisenberg.

-Ortega y Gasset saw in this ignorance the main reason for the crisis of modern physics: "Newton was able to found his system of physics without knowing much philosophy, but Einstein needed to saturate himself with Kant and Mach before he could reach his own keen synthesis.
+Ortega y Gasset saw in this ignorance the main reason for the crisis of physics: "Newton was able to found his system of physics without knowing much philosophy, but Einstein needed to saturate himself with Kant and Mach before he could reach his own keen synthesis.
 Kant and Mach - the names are mere symbols of the enormous mass of philosophic and psychological thought which has influenced Einstein - have served to liberate the mind of the latter and leave the way open for his innovation.
 But Einstein is not sufficient.
-Physics is entering on the gravest crisis of its history, and can only be saved by a new 'Encyclopaedia' more systematic than the first" [63].
+Physics is entering on the gravest crisis of its history, and can only be saved by a new 'Encyclopaedia' more systematic than the first' [62].

 An example of the misunderstanding by Heisenberg of philosophy is in his memoirs [54].
-Greta Herman, German mathematics and philosophy, tried in the early thirties to convince Heisenberg and Carl von Weizsacker that quantum mechanics, abandoning the determinism in Nature, cannot be considered a scientific theory: "In Kant's philosophy, the causal law is not an empirical assertion which can be proved or disproved by experience, but the very basis of all experience - it is part of the categories of the understanding Kant calls 'a priori'. ...
+Greta Herman, German mathematics and philosophy, tried in the early thirties to convince Heisenberg and Weizsacker that quantum mechanics cannot be a scientific theory: "In Kant's philosophy the causal law is not an empirical assertion tum mechanics cannot be a scientific theory: "In Kant's philosophy, the causal law is not an empirical assertion which can be proved or disproved by experience, but the very basis of all experience - it is part of the categories of the understanding Kant calls 'a priori'. ...
 The causal law is a mental tool with which we try to incorporate the raw material of our sense impressions into our experience, and only inasmuch as we manage to do so do we grasp the objects of natural science.
 That being the case, how can quantum mechanics possibly try to relax the causal law and yet hope to remain a branch of science?"
 [54].